VA-11 Hall-A Voice Over YouTube Series

 During the first test round of putting together a video to the audio I noticed right away that the connection between the spoken words and the character on screen weren’t there.
 The character’s lips only move when the text is being written in the text box, which means the audio simply didn’t match the length of the character’s lip movements 90% of the time.
 This is when I suggested with video editing we resync all the lip movements so they only happen during audible speech.
 Yes, this sound like a lot of work, and it was, Balance can attest to that, but the end results were so much better that it was worth doing it for every character that had moving lips.
 This eventually did also create even MORE work as some characters were changing places or even having text flying in front of them (in the cases of Streaming-Chan showing up, in these scenes the flyby comments were replaced with our own made up ones, all just because of the lip resyncing needed to be done).
 I don’t envy Balance having to go through all of this, but like I said, the end results were made much better thanks to it.
 (Thanks for your hard work, Balance!)

-Otherwise most of the video editing process was a pretty standard ordeal (and maybe Balance will make his own blog post about it), though I have to commend Balance for always having great choice of music in his video edits.
-He even made his own challenge of trying to include all songs from the game’s discography at least once.
+As for the rest on the video editing side of this project, as well as pre-production and other stuff that Balance was handling, you can read Balance’s own post about it over at his blog here!
+Also, I have to commend Balance for always having great choice of music in his video edits.
+He even made his own challenge of trying to include all songs from the game’s discography at least once!

 It really goes without saying that there’s always going to be some slip ups or mistakes when it comes to big projects like these, especially for us as amateurs.
 In the first episode the wrong audio mix got used, so some dialog might be harder to hear.
 And in the first through fourth episodes the mix also ended up mono after some video editing mishaps, resulting in left and right pannings of the characters getting lost (all just centered).
 Luckily there are no other big issues with the audio after episode 4.
 So even if you didn’t notice it while watching, now you know (why it might sound off)!